Updated January 2026: This recipe was refreshed with clearer steps, richer sauce balance, and updated nutrition notes.

 In the same skillet, reduce the heat to medium and add butter.
 Sauté garlic until fragrant (about 30 seconds).
 Pour in the heavy cream and simmer for 2-3 minutes, stirring often.
 Add the Gorgonzola and Parmesan cheeses.
 Stir until melted and smooth.
 If the sauce is too thick, add a splash of reserved pasta water to reach your preferred consistency.
 Season with additional salt and pepper, if needed.

 5 .
-Toss Pasta and Plate:
+Toss the Pasta:

 Toss the cooked fettuccine in the skillet with the Alfredo sauce until thoroughly coated.